-In the JavaScript world, you often experience some strange behavior.
+In the JavaScript world, you often experience some strange behaviour.
 One such quirk that frequently confounds developers is the Object Copy Problem.

 In the wild and woolly realm of JavaScript, you may encounter some rather peculiar phenomena.
 Picture this: you painstakingly copy an object, hoping to have a neat, independent duplicate.
 Yet, when you make changes to your copy, the original object laughs in the face of your efforts, morphing along with it.